Pluralscan/Pluralscan/README.md

 - Move from Svelte 3 to **Svelte Kit**
   - Justification: Even if svelte kit is still in beta, must have features likes routing are natively implemented.
 However, the opinated way to realize scallable and maintenable front-end application, is the foremost reason of this choice.
-- Implements abstract filesystem for store resources (packages, source code, tools...)
+- Implements abstract filesystem for stored resources *(packages, source code, tools...)*
 - Build a rules registry:
   - Mapper:
     - Dependency Check